-- We are looking for 2 pieces of music, they do not have to be self-composed; we are looking for a detailed statement to accompany the submissions outlining what role the applicant had in its creation, how it was recorded, how they would improve or alter the arrangement or recording in hindsight, etc. and to critically appraise the work. - You are not marked on songwriting, but on a sense of experimentation and ambition in the tracks.
-More importantly, you are graded on your understanding of production techniques and mixing ability; we are not looking for perfect tracks, but an awareness of what can be achieved.
+- We are looking for 2 pieces of music, they do not have to be self-composed; we are looking for a detailed statement to accompany the submissions outlining what role you had in its creation, how it was recorded, how they would improve or alter the arrangement or recording in hindsight, etc., and to critically appraise the work. - You are not marked on songwriting, but on a sense of experimentation and ambition in the tracks.
+More importantly, you are graded on your understanding of what you have given us, in terms of recording facilities, production techniques and mixing ability; we are not looking for perfect tracks, but an awareness of what can be achieved. - There is a 25mb limit to the Audio submissions; we suggest 256 kps MP3 files.